 Sadly, many assassinations have occurred since that time.

-One of them occurred five years later where the victim was the president’s brother, Senator Robert F. Kennedy.
+One of them occurred five years later when the victim was the president’s brother, Senator Robert F. Kennedy.

 Paul McCartney compared the senselessness of Lennon’s assassination to the senselessness of President Kennedy’s.

 Evidently, a number of people heard about Lennon’s death while watching Monday Night Football when Howard Cosell broke the news during live coverage of the Miami Dolphins vs. Patriots game.

 I have never seen a football game on television, so that is not how I received the news.
 Rather, like Paul McCartney, I heard about it the following morning (December 9, 1980).

 I was picking up a skirt at a dry cleaners to wear to a job interview.
 They had the radio on, and the broadcaster was discussing the fact that the subway at 72nd and CPW (which was the one I needed to use to get to my interview) had been temporarily closed due to investigations related to Lennon’s assassination.

 This, even though I lived very close by, was when I first heard the news.